cobianzo/wp-env-sidebar-related-article/README.md

 wp-env / wp-scripts (experimental) / phpunit / playwright / linting (phpcs, phpstan, eslint, stylelint) / browser-sync

+This plugin creates a block called **Aside Related Article**.
+When inserted, it shows a widget in one side of the text, floated to the left, with the preview of the related article.
+You can choose what related article you want to display, or you can let the system find the newsest on the category or tag that you choose (amont the cats and tags associated to the current post).

 ## Dependencies

 - package `@cobianzo/gutenberg-post-lookup-component`